brodsa/loopitoy/README.md

 ## Testing & Validation

 ### Bugs
+Several bugs were releaved during the development.
+Bellow, all complex bugs that required more time, searching, trying to be solved:
 - Filter category toys: useing category names to filter out displayed category buttons shows incorect category name.
 Solution: use pk of categories to filter out the displayed category.
+SOLVED
+- Handler500: error message - (urls.E007) The custom handler500 view 'loopitoy.views.handler500' does not take the correct number of arguments (request).
+Solution found on stackoverflow  [Django wrong amount of arguments in custom handler](https://stackoverflow.com/questions/60507625/django-wrong-amount-of-arguments-in-custom-handler).
 SOLVED

 ## Technologies Used
 - Python